 When sailing resumed after World War II, HYC purchased six Corinthians and the Club’s Fish boats were no longer maintained and soon became unsailable.
 Without club owned Fish boats HYC was no longer eligible for membership in GYA.
 The lack of Fish boats resulted in HYC leaving the GYA and the subsequent formation of the Texas Yachting Association in 1953 (now known as the Texas Sailing Association.)
 HYC immediately assumed a leadership role in hosting state, regional, and national championships.

-Although the Houston sailors were never successful in their attempts to win the Lipton Trophy, HYC hosted the Lipton Regattas of 1929 and 1941, two events among the highlights of the Club’s history.
-Labor Day weekend, 2000, after a hiatus of more than 50 years, a contingent of young HYC sailors and a host of spectators once again made the trip to New Orleans to join the clubs of the GYA in the annual Lipton Regatta.
-Now sailed in Flying Scots, the event draws over 20 clubs throughout the South.
+HYC hosted the Lipton Regattas of 1929 and 1941, two events among the highlights of the club's long history.
+Labor Day weekend, 2000, after a hiatus of more than 50 years, a contingent of young HYC sailors and a band of enthusiastic spectators made the trip to New Orleans to rejoin the clubs of the GYA in the historic Lipton Regatta.